 Miss America 1964, Axum-Whitworth was in Dallas making a personal appearance on November 22, 1963.
 Recorded April 8, 1995.

 A science and aviation reporter for the Dallas Morning News, Aynesworth was the only reporter to be present at all of the major moments that occured during the weekend of November 22, 1963: the president's assassination, the arrest of Lee Harvey Oswald, and the shooting of Oswald by Jack Ruby.
 In the years since, he has become a recognized authority on the assassination.
-Recorded July 28, 1994, November 19, 1998, April 18 and November 19, 2007, and October 5, 2013.
+Recorded July 28, 1994, November 19, 1998, April 18 and November 19, 2007, October 5, 2013, and September 18, 2014.